pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 The total number of samples is one less than this number because the table header was also counted.

-:pushpin: To find out more information about any of the commands we use in the examples, type `man <command>` in the UNIX shell.
+:pencil2: To find out more information about any of the commands we use in the examples, type `man <command>` in the UNIX shell.
 For example, to read more about the less command, type `man less`.